Beachfront Living & Lifestyle – Pros, Cons & Home Styles

 Ever dream of sitting on your front porch in Key West or other waterfront site watching palm trees swaying in the ocean breeze … or walking for miles on a white sand beach as you listen to the sound of rippling waves?

 Then it’s time to think of beach living in a beachfront home.
-Many people who love the water and waking up to the sounds of the ocean are looking to acquire a beachfront property –not just for a week or two but for a permanent vacation feel.
+Many people who love being near the water and waking up to the sounds of the ocean are looking to acquire a beachfront property –not just for a week or two but for a permanent vacation feel.
 It can be a small cottage, a bungalow, a two- or three-story home, and even a condominium – as long as it’s on the beach.
-Youll find beachfront homes among the many home styles by region – from the coastal region of California to Long Island Sound, Cape Cod, Nantucket, Florida and Key West, the Carolinas and all the seaside towns across the country.
+You'll find beachfront homes among the many home styles by region – from the coastal region of California to Long Island Sound, Cape Cod, Nantucket, Florida and Key West, the Carolinas, and all the seaside towns across the country.
 Beachfront homes continue to be a hot trend for people who love the beach and ocean views and think that life is better at the beach.